iliachry/iliachry.github.io/pages/about.md

 ---
 layout: default
-title: ''
+title: 'About | Ilias Chrysovergis'
 ---

 # About Me

 ## The Journey So Far

-I'm **Ilias Chrysovergis**, a technology entrepreneur and researcher who believes the most interesting problems are the ones everyone says are impossible to solve.
+I'm **Ilias Chrysovergis**, a technology entrepreneur, software developer and researcher who believes the most interesting problems are the ones everyone says are impossible to solve.
 My path has been anything but conventional - from convincing military generals about VR's potential to building empathy-measuring applications that win global competitions.

 ## Education & Background

 ### 🎓 Academic Foundation
+- **MEng Electrical & Computer Engineering** (Honors) - Aristotle University of Thessaloniki (AUTH)
 - **MSc in Communications & Signal Processing** - Imperial College London
-- **Electrical & Computer Engineering** (Honors) - Aristotle University of Thessaloniki (AUTH)
-- **Currently: PhD Candidate** - Advancing VR/AR technologies
+- **Currently: PhD Candidate** - Advancing XR technologies for wireless communications systems

 ### 🏆 Key Achievements
 - **Multiple Excellence Awards** from AUTH Rector (2016, 2017, 2018)